rapid7/fastlib/README.markdown

-# FASTLIB
+# FastLib

-FASTLIB provides a method to encode large directories of libraries into a single archive file.
+FastLib provides a method to encode large directories of libraries into a single archive file.
 This is similar to capabilities like zip/ziprequire, except that it provides workarounds for
-\_\_FILE\_\_ references, arbitrary compression, and arbitrary encoding of file and name contents.
+\_\_FILE\_\_ references, arbitrary compression, and arbitrary encryption of file and name contents.

 # Usage

     $ gem install fastlib

-#### Store a library in a FASTLIB archive
+#### Store a library in a FastLib archive
     $ fastlib create mylib.fastlib /path/to/mylib

 #### Use that archive just by including the containing directory
     $ ruby -r fastlib -I . ./myapp.rb

-#### Store a library in a FASTLIB archive with compression
+#### Store a library in a FastLib archive with compression
     $ fastlib create -c mylib.fastlib /path/to/mylib

-#### Store a library in a FASTLIB archive with default "encryption"
+#### Store a library in a FastLib archive with default "encryption"
     $ fastlib create -e 0 mylib.fastlib /path/to/mylib

-#### Store a library in a FASTLIB archive with default "encryption" and compression
+#### Store a library in a FastLib archive with default "encryption" and compression
     $ fastlib create -c -e 0 mylib.fastlib /path/to/mylib

-#### Store a library in a FASTLIB archive with custom encryption and compression
+#### Store a library in a FastLib archive with custom encryption and compression
     $ fastlib create -I . -r mycrypto -c 0 -e 0x1337 mylib.fastlib /path/to/mylib

 ```